- 9 and 10:45am, 5pm

 I'm excited to welcome you to our special anniversary season full of inspiring concert events!
 Thirty years ago, Central established a legacy for future generations by commissioning a new pipe organ and founding this concert series, a vision which endures to this day at the intersection of faith and the arts.
 This 30th anniversary season celebrates that heritage while looking to the future with recitals featuring the organ and the piano, a concert of worship and workshop event in collaboration with Central West End Church, and performances of Handel's iconic masterwork, Messiah!

 Our concerts are for our community and are free to the public.
-I invite you to come and encourage you to bring your family, friends, colleagues, and neighbors to experience these outstanding performances at the intersection of art and faith.
+Concerts begin at 7:30pm, I invite you to come and encourage you to bring your family, friends, colleagues, and neighbors to experience these outstanding performances at the intersection of art and faith.

 Soli Deo Gloria,